secabstraction/PowerWalker/README.md

 # PowerWalker
-PowerShell cmdlets for obtaining an unmanaged stack trace and other dbg stuff.
+PowerShell cmdlets for obtaining an unmanaged stack trace in C# and PowerShell Reflection ;)